openforis/sepal-doc/docs/source/team/style_guide.rst

    **Example**

-   In 2008, GuidosToolbox was developed as a graphical user interface (GUI) to Morphological Spatial Pattern Analysis (MSPA) of raster data (Soille and Vogt 2009).
+   In 2008, GuidosToolbox was developed as a graphical user interface (GUI) to Morphological Spatial Pattern Analysis (MSPA) of raster data (Soille and Vogt, 2009).

    **Example**